 Invest a nice map case, one that will keep your maps dry and allow you to make some marks on the clear portion with a grease pencil to make any notes to help you along.
 And secure your map case to your body.
 Secure everything to your body.
 Your map case, your weapon, and your compass.
 Sounds elementary school level…right?

-Every class I was involved, a candidate thrashing thru the draws, and thickets in the swamps of Camp Mackall would lose a map and case because it would get torn right out their pocket.
+Every class I was involved, a candidate thrashing through the draws, and thickets in the swamps of Camp Mackall would lose a map and case because it would get torn right out their pocket.
 Lose your map, and Selection is over for you.
 Be smart, dummy cord it to your body.

 My favorite map case had a built-in loop that I kept inside my shirt snapped to a D-ring on my shoulder.
 When I was moving and didn’t need it, it was easily accessible inside my shirt and was safe from loss.